HarishDubbaka/K8s_Devops/README_Version2.md

 A container is a **lightweight, standalone, and executable** package of software that includes everything needed to run an application.

 - **Isolated:** Containers run in isolated environments (sometimes called a "sandbox").
 One container cannot interfere with another or with the host machine.
 - **Lightweight:** Unlike a virtual machine, a container doesn't bundle a full operating system.
-It shares the host machine's OS kernel, only including the specific libraries and packages needed by the app.
+It shares the host machine's OS kernel, only including the specific libraries and packages needed by the application.
 - **Portable:** A container can run on any machine that has a container engine (like Docker) installed, regardless of the underlying OS (Ubuntu, CentOS, Windows, etc.).

 The goal of a container is simple: **Build, Ship, and Run any application, anywhere**.